Unless you were born into a privileged family…you will never be an aristocrat.

 Forty years later, the same items may look worn in and even old-fashioned, but always proper and with a lot of flair.

-Invest well and emulate this behavior as a way to stretch your resources and elevate your presence.
+Invest well and emulate this behaviour as a way to stretch your resources and elevate your presence.

 Inherited Clothes